Jacwutang/OpenTummy/README.md

 Additional Features (To be implemented):
 1) Expand search parameters to search restaurants by address, price, reviews.
-2) Rating and Reviews for restaurants.
+2) Integrate DevOps( Continous Integration/ Continous Deployment)
+3) Extensive unit testing with Jest and RSpec